32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 <p data-height="507" data-theme-id="0" data-slug-hash="cpnbs" data-default-tab="result" data-user="32bitkid" class='codepen'>See the Pen <a href='http://codepen.io/32bitkid/pen/cpnbs/'>Discrete Cosine Transformation</a> by James Holmes (<a href='http://codepen.io/32bitkid'>@32bitkid</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-> Note that the first table in the demo is editable.
+> Note: that the first table in the demo is editable.
 Feel free to play around with the numbers and observe the resulting changes to the resulting frequencies!

 ## Next up...
 Decompression